thingsboard/tbmq-pe-k8s/README.md

-# tbmq-pe-k8s
+# TBMQ PE Kubernetes scripts and docs

-TBMQ PE Kubernetes scripts and docs
+Here you can find scripts for deployment on different Kubernetes platforms.